SubtitleEdit/subtitleedit-cli/README.md

 - -v: Mount local subtitles directory.
 - sample.srt: input file or pattern.
 E.g. *.srt.
 - pac: output-format.
 E.g. pac, stl, srt, ass.

+### License
+`subtitleedit-cli` is licensed under the GNU LESSER GENERAL PUBLIC LICENSE Version 3, so it free to use for commercial software, as long as you don't modify the library itself.
+LGPL 3.0 allows linking to the library in a way that doesn't require you to open source your own code.
+This means that if you use libse in your project, you can keep your own code private, as long as you don't modify libse itself.